gschmutz/kafka-workshop/04-producing-consuming-kafka-with-java/README.md

 ### Kafka Consumer with Automatic Offset Committing

-First create a new Java Package `com.trivadis.kafakws.consumer` in the folder **src/main/java**.
+First create a new Java Package `com.trivadis.kafkaws.consumer` in the folder **src/main/java**.

-Create a new Java Class `KafkaConsumerAuto` in the package `com.trivadis.kafakws.consumer` just created.
+Create a new Java Class `KafkaConsumerAuto` in the package `com.trivadis.kafkaws.consumer` just created.

 Add the following code to the empty class.